 ‘Hombres de piel dura’

-Ariel (Wall Javier) lives and works on his fathers farm.
+Ariel (Wall Javier) lives and works on his father’s farm.
 His life held in limbo between the toxic masculinity of two opposing older men.
 In the first place his father who believes he can mould Ariel into the ‘ideal’ man.
 And secondly Omar (Germán Tarantino) the local priest who has abused Ariel throughout his childhood, and continues to emotionally control him.
 Ariels own sexuality and desire caught between the control of the priest and the demands of a heterosexual life in his rural village.
-His only escape being the use of body as tool for the desires of the other local men.
+His only escape is the use of his body as a tool for the desires of the other local men.

-However as Ariel’s self worth grows, so does his realisation the community is toxic and damaged.
+However as Ariel’s self-worth grows, so does his realisation the community is toxic and damaged.
 His personal ‘coming out’ journey leading to the end of his abuse at the hands of others.
 As he takes his own destiny in hand

 Men of Hard Skin challenges its audience from the outset.
-In addition daring to us to uncover the truth of abuse and exploitation.
+In addition, daring to us to uncover the truth of abuse and exploitation.
 A truth that uncomfortably asks us all to explore the role of communities in legitimising the abuse of those in power.